Korea Invisible Mass Search: COSINE

 The KIMS and DM-Ice groups collaborated to make a new detector consisting of an array of NaI(Tl) scintillating crystals to confirm or refute the DAMA/LIBRA results.
 As of July 2016, the 100 kg COSINE-100 experiment had been installed at Y2L.
 In September 2016, physics data started to be collected.
 The next version of the COSINE detector, COSINE-200, will be constructed in Yemilab in Jeongseon County.

 The COSINE-100 published its first results on 5 December 2018 in Nature; they concluded that their result "rules out WIMP–nucleon interactions as the cause of the annual modulation observed by the DAMA collaboration".
 This rejection applies only to WIMPs with one of the 18 tested masses, exhibiting spin-independent interactions with sodium or iodine nucleons, within the context of a standard dark matter halo model.

 In November 2021, new results from COSINE-100 experiment from 1.7 years of data collection have also failed to replicate the signal of DAMA.

-In August 2022, COSINE-100 applied an analysis method similar to one used by DAMA/LIBRA and found a similar annual modulation suggesting the signal could be just an statistical artifact supporting an hypothesis first put forward on 2020.
+In August 2022, COSINE-100 applied an analysis method similar to one used by DAMA/LIBRA and found a similar annual modulation suggesting the signal could be just a statistical artifact supporting an hypothesis first put forward on 2020.